-The program works as follows.
-The participant, working with a case manager, determines their desired "outcomes" from long term care; meaning they decide what sort of living arrangements and later life care they hope to achieve.
-Then they identify the care services, goods and other supports necessary to achieve those outcomes; this is collectively referred to as their "Service and Support Plan”.
-A budget is allocated for the Plan which the participant controls and is free to spend on anything outlined in the Plan.
-The individuals select from whom to purchase goods and from whom to receive care.
+A qualified participant, working with a case manager, determines their desired "outcomes" from long term care.
+They decide what sort of living arrangements and later life care they hope to achieve.
+Then, they identify the care services, goods and other supports necessary to achieve those outcomes; this is collectively referred to as their "Service and Support Plan."
+A budget is allocated for the Plan that the participant controls and is free to spend on anything outlined in the Plan.
+The individuals select from whom to purchase goods and services including their personal care service.

 One particularly attractive component of the IRIS program is that individuals can hire family and friends as their caregivers.
-Family members including spouses and the adult children of aging parents can be paid for providing personal care services.
+Family members, including spouses and the adult children of aging parents, can be paid for providing personal care services.
 However, one exception is for a live-in caregiver, in which family members cannot be paid to provide this service.
-Caregivers are subject to background checks, must be qualified to provide the care and must pay taxes on the wages they receive.
+Caregivers are subject to background checks, must be qualified to provide the care, and must pay taxes on the wages they receive.
 Specifically for the IRIS program, this option is called Self Directed Personal Care (SDPC).

 This program is not limited to individuals living at home.
-Those residing in adult family homes, group homes and even some assisted living communities are eligible to participate in this program.
-However, they may be eligible for a broader range of services and supports if they live at home.
+Those residing in adult family homes, group homes, and even some assisted living communities are eligible to participate in this program.
+However, persons may be eligible for a broader range of services and supports if they live at home.

-To help avoid confusion it is worth mentioning that the IRIS Program is referred to by a variety of different names including Wisconsin's Self-Directed Supports Program, Include, Respect, I Self-Direct, IRIS-SDPC and formerly the SDS Waiver.
+Please note that the IRIS Program is referred to by a variety of different names including Wisconsin's Self-Directed Supports Program, Include, Respect, I Self-Direct, IRIS-SDPC, and formerly, the SDS Waiver.
 IRIS became available statewide in July of 2018.